-Andrea Valentini American Designer, Artist, Entrepreneur and Educator at Rhode Island School of Design (RISD).
+Andrea Valentini is an....
+American Designer, Artist, Entrepreneur and Educator at Rhode Island School of Design (RISD).

 Since 2001, Andrea Valentini, artist, designer and educator (RISD) Rhode Island School of Design, has been establishing brand recognition for her innovative approach to manufacturing and repurposing industrial foams and fabrics resulting in sustainable, sensual and durable bags and furnishings for everyday.